mathematic-inc/vscode-latex/README.md

 ## Known Limitations

 - Formatting/linting large files (> your RAM) is not possible because VS Code doesn't have a streaming API.
 (But why would your TeX file be that large?)
-- The formatter (for some reason) only takes files ending in `.yaml`.
-- For caching, if a configuration file is suddenly lower in priority than a new configuration (according to [Configuration File Names](#configuration-file-names)), then the new configuration file may not be noticed.
-In this case, reload the window.
 - If `-v` is specified in the `CmdLine` option of the linter configuration, the linter will break since `-v` overrides the extension's custom `-f` formatting for lint messages.

 ## Contributing